 Core dump debug

-CLion supports postmortem debug with code dump (macOS, Linux) and minidump (Windows) files.
+CLion supports postmortem debug with core dump (macOS, Linux) and minidump (Windows) files.
 These files are copies of process memory captured by the system at the point the program crashed or otherwise terminated abnormally.

 Since the only available data is a memory snapshot for the time of a crash, stepping through the program is not possible, but you can investigate the corresponding source code, frames, and variables.
 Memory view, disassembly view, and debugger console can be used as well.